Faustin-king/DrumKit/README.md

 ## Acknowledgments

-- Thanks to Wes Bos for the inspiration and guidance
+- Thanks to Wes Bos for the inspiration and guidance.
-- Thanks to the contributors of the Freesound project for providing the drum sounds
+- Thanks to the contributors of the Freesound project for providing the drum sounds.